 Horseheads Bridge Company of Horseheads, New York

-Plant opened 1890, closed by American Bridge Company 1903.
-Did not construct railroad bridges.
+Plant opened 1890, closed by American Bridge Company 1904.
+Not believed to construct railroad bridges.

 A sample of plaques and projects completed by American Bridge Company can be seen below.
 In 2017, American Bridge Company continues to produce high quality structures and do rehabilitations to bridges built years ago.
 Some projects worked on by the company can be seen above.
 The photo at the top is a photo of a bridge in Joliet, Illinois.